backdrop-contrib/samlauth/README.md

 Drupal has settings that must be configured to derive the original URL (as used by the browser) from the proxy's HTTP headers.
 Documentation can be found at https://www.drupal.org/docs/getting-started/installing-drupal/using-a-load-balancer-or-reverse-proxy.

+Q: Is there a setting to disable this module's behavior on local installs?

+The SAML functionality should not interfere with Drupal in any way; only restrictions on using local Drupal login should be undone if necessary.

+If the regular login screen is redirected to SAML login, undo this with:

+`drush config:set samlauth.authentication login_auto_redirect 0`

+If certain users/roles are restricted from logging in, undo this with:

+`drush config:set --input-format=yaml samlauth.authentication drupal_login_roles '["authenticated"]'`

+Note that this only applies if these users actually have a password to log in locally. `drush uli` still works when above restrictions are in place.

 ### From Developers